innobead/huber/README.md

 ## Prerequisites

-Please install necessary dependent libraries on the supported platforms to make sure huber work as expected.
-Use appropriate OS package manager to install the dependencies.
+Please install the necessary dependent libraries on the supported platforms to ensure that Huber works as expected.
+You can use the appropriate OS package manager to install the dependencies.

 ### Linux (usually installed already)